scanzy/electric-scraper/DOCS.md

 This documentation file can be read using `ReadDocs` function (MCP tool `read_docs`), which returns the text of the file, to be read by AI.

+The AI can use the `read_new_website_guide` tool to get a step-by-step instructions to add a new website to the configuration file, cooperating with the user.